andrebianco-net/create-csharp-worker-rabbitmq-mongodb/README.md

 C# .NET Core Worker based on Clean Architecture, using Worker, Repository and xUnit to test the implementation.
 It will use MongoDB database and RabbitMQ/Docker as an integration queue.

-The Solution will be a Worker which record purchases into MongoDB database (SalesOrders collection) and use RabbitMQ/Docker as an integration queue where the sales orders (messages) will be taken from an extremity to other.
+The Solution will be a Worker which records purchases into MongoDB database (SalesOrders collection) and use RabbitMQ/Docker as an integration queue where the sales orders (messages) will be taken from an extremity to other.

 ## How to run this project